 Many charities, including Lion's Club International, accepts eyewear donations.
 Give new life to your old frames.

 Celebs & Their Visionary Eyewear

 Kloss looks extra glam in tortoiseshell glasses.
 Of course, being a supermodel doesn't hurt.

-Sir Elton has one of the wildest glasses collections on record.
-They're about to get new life thanks to the summer 2019 movie "Rocketman."
+Sir Elton has one of the wildest glasses collections on record and can be seen again in the summer 2019 movie "Rocketman."

 "New Girl" Jess Day's not-quite-perfectly-square frames have set the prime time standard for cool eyewear.

 "Brooklyn Nine-Nine" star (and "SNL" standout) Andy Samberg frequently shows up wearing glasses during guest appearances on TV.